MarkPearlCoZa/Blog_General/_posts/2016-09-26-Working-With-Nulls-In-CSharp.md

 // what happens if we don't check for magic numbers for age, and we are using -1 for an unset age??
 ~~~

-Using magic numbers increases the opportunities for subtle errors and makes it difficult for the program to be adapted and extended down the road - things we want to avoid!
+Ultimately magic numbers makes it difficult for a program to be adapted and extended down the road - things we want to avoid!

 > The rule of thumb is avoid magic number values to represent unset variables if you can, rather set the variable to null